While YouTube is obviously the largest video hosting platform on the web, it might not be the best choice for every business.

 Number of Users

 There's no real competition here.
-YouTube commands an audience of over one billion users -- about one-third of the entire internet-using population.
-Vimeo's 240 million monthly viewers and 35 million registered users seem insignificant in contrast.
+YouTube commands an audience of over two billion monthly users — almost half of the entire internet-using population.
+Vimeo's 230 million monthly viewers and 1.9 million paid subscribers seem insignificant in contrast.
 For maximum reach, choose YouTube.

 YouTube leaves Vimeo in the dust here.
 YouTube is the second largest search engine on the internet, right after parent company Google.
 If you're planning to create a video tailored to a specific search query, (e.g., how to pick a font for your website), your video belongs on YouTube.
 Not only will it appear in search results directly on YouTube, but Google also seems to favor videos from YouTube over those posted on other platforms.

-Videos uploaded to Vimeo and YouTube are both optimized automatically for mobile, but YouTube offers more opportunity for mobile discovery and reach.
+Videos uploaded to Vimeo and YouTube are both optimized automatically for mobile, but YouTube offers more opportunities for mobile discovery and reach.

-YouTube is free -- even for businesses.
-Vimeo operates on a tiered pricing model, ranging from a free basic plan to a $50/month package aimed at businesses.
+Vimeo operates on a tiered pricing model, ranging from a free basic plan to a $75/month package that includes unlimited live streaming.

-With their paid packages, Vimeo offers several levels of technical support that could be a game changer for businesses without much video expertise.
-YouTube offers plenty of free help documentation and access to a (rather crowded) support community, but if you're seeking higher-touch, personalized support on demand, a paid Vimeo account is the better option.
+With their paid packages, Vimeo offers several levels of technical support that could be a game-changer for businesses with little video expertise.
+YouTube offers plenty of free help documentation and access to a (rather crowded) support community.
+Still, if you're seeking higher-touch, personalized support on-demand, a paid Vimeo account is the better option.

 YouTube offers unlimited, free storage for all accounts, while Vimeo charges for storage on a tiered basis.
 The basic, free Vimeo account option gives you 500MB of storage per week.
-With their highest level, $50/month package, you can store 5TB total with no weekly limits.
+With their highest level, $75/month package, you can store 7TB total with no weekly limits.

 No Pre-Roll Ads